XiliangSong/cluewebextractor/README.md

 ClueWeb Extractor
 ================
-cluewebextractor takes warc files from Clueweb and extracts sentences from each warc record's payload.
+cluewebextractor takes warc files from Clueweb, or wikiExtractions from Wikipedia and extracts sentences from each warc record's payload.

 On error, cluewebextractor prefers to skip over the smallest possible amount of data rather than crash.
 The amount skipped can be either a sentence, a warc